mjtechguy/tech-career-launch-pad/README.md

 ## Knowledge Overlap Per Topic 🪢

-You will notice throughout many of these topics that the skillsets often overlap.
-Examples:
+You will notice throughout many of these topics that the skill sets often overlap.
+Some examples:

-- Database administration will likely require some knowledge of System Administration and Networking
+- Database administration will likely require some knowledge of System Administration and Cloud
 - DevOps will require knowledge of System Administration, Cloud, Networking, and Containers
 - Software Development will likely require knowledge of System Administration, Database Administration, and Cloud
 - CyberSecurity will likely require knowledge of System Administration, Networking, and Coding